-The Game Changers Program is supported by the U.S. Embassy in Belgium and run in partnership with KANAL – Centre Pompidou, GO!
-Scholengroep Brussel, and the Royal Library of Belgium.
+The Program is supported by the U.S. Embassy in Belgium and run in partnership with GO!
+Scholengroep Brussel, Fulbright Belgium & Luxembourg, and KBR – the Royal Library of Belgium.

 “I learned how to negotiate and after taking part into the project, I started defending my interest differently.
 As of now, I know that no matter the situation I will be able to look for a solution that meets my interests and in the meantime keep good relations with people.
 Although my level in English is not that good, I handled it.
 I learned that there are always different possibilities; it is not a simple question of winning and losing.” – Student